anwarsyed1/Automation-of-Cybersecurity-News-with-Scripts/README.md

 <img src="https://imgur.com/DTMxOQ6.png" height="80%" width="80%" alt="diagram"/>

 <h2>Description</h2>
-In this project, I create a Python Script that automates the 5 most recent cybersecurity news from a list of popular cybersecurity websites
+In this project, I create a Python Script that parses through RSS feeds to automate the 5 most recent cybersecurity news from a list of popular cybersecurity websites.
+We code using Virtual Studio Code (any python environment can be used) and couple libraries that you may need to import.
+Lets get right into this step by step guide!
 <br />